 Rob Johanson makes extensive use of a two year cash crop/two year cover crop rotation and strip tillage to build soil on his 60 acre farm.
 The farm started in mid-1980’s as a conventional potato farm with intensive tillage, and slowly transitioned to an organic, reduced tillage, vegetable and livestock operation.

-Read more about Goranson farm in the Fall 2015 issue of Small Farm Quarterly
+Read more about Goranson farm in the Fall 2015 issue of Small Farms Quarterly